 Sunk 25 June, 1944 in the Channel south-east of Torquay, in position 50.01N, 02.59W, by depth charges from the British frigate HMS Bickerton.
 13 dead and 39 survivors.

 1 Dec 1943

-Allied forces attacked the boat and caused very serious damage causing the boat to abort.
-She reached port on 15 Dec at St. Nazaire.
+Allied forces attacked the boat and caused very serious damage, forcing the boat to return to base.
+She reached St. Nazaire on 15 Dec.
 (Date is approximate) (Sources: Blair, vol 2, page 442)

 1 recorded attack on this boat.